 Using your editor of choice, copy the entries from the pg\hba.conf file of the old server to the pg\hba.conf file for the new server.

 8. Restart the service of the new backend database.

-On RHEL or CentOS 7.x or 8.x, at the command line as superuser enter:
+On RHEL 8.x, at the command line as superuser enter: